RisingDaystar/VAureaNox/README.md

 Finally, the custom algorithm runs about 15% faster on average than the standard one.

-***TODO*** : both algorithms can march inside volumes natively, by the way custom algorithm will not use the overrelaxing solution if "tracing inside" (determined by initial "vdist"), thus falling back to standard behaviour.
+***TODO*** : Each algorithm can march inside volumes natively, by the way custom algorithms will not use the overrelaxing solution if "tracing inside" (determined by initial "vdist"), thus falling back to standard behaviour.

 Work is in progress on finding a way to apply the improved behaviour also in this case.